viant/endly/doc/pipeline/README.md

 <a name="shared"></a>
 ### Shared workflow:

-Beside endly action pipeline can also use any local or globally [shared workflow](./../../shared/):
+Beside endly action pipeline can also use any local or endly [shared workflow](./../../shared/):
-Share workflow already provide functionality to prepare system with various service, build, deploy and test an app without reinventing the wheel.
+Shared workflows provide functionality to prepare system with various service, build, deploy and test an app without reinventing the wheel.